home-assistant/home-assistant.io/source/_components/graphite.markdown

 ha_release: 0.13
 ---

-The `graphite` component records all events and state changes and feeds the data to a [graphite](http://graphite.wikidot.com/) instance.
+The `graphite` integration records all events and state changes and feeds the data to a [graphite](http://graphite.wikidot.com/) instance.

 To enable this component, add the following lines to your `configuration.yaml`: